-The Patriot Act was implemented by the Department of Justice in response to the September 11, 2001, attacks in the United States.
+The Patriot Act was implemented by the Department of Justice in response to the 9/11 attacks in the United States.
 Its main objective was to protect national security, especially against foreign terrorism.
 The act aimed to deter and punish terrorist activities both within the US and globally.

 The Patriot Act was drafted on October 23, 2001, soon after the 2001 anthrax attacks, to bolster national security measures by the Department of Justice.
 It received strong bipartisan support and empowered federal law enforcement agencies with new tools to identify and prevent terrorism.
 The act was passed almost unanimously, with the Senate voting 98-1 and the House 357-66.

-The question of what is The Patriot Act can be answered by mentioning its three main provisions, which include expanding the surveillance abilities of Federal law enforcement agencies.
+The question of what is the Patriot Act can be answered by mentioning its three main provisions, which include expanding the surveillance abilities of Federal law enforcement agencies.
 This meant that they could now wiretap local and international phones, make warrants, and improve communication channels between federal law agencies to maximize their resources.

 Purposes of the Patriot Act